- 1 What is it?

 The original idea

 The original concept of the piece was a spiral with an island at the center.
-Together with a manmade island in the lake, it would have blended in with the lake’s topography, adding an extra rounded landmass to the already ten islands in the lake.
+Together with an artificial island in the lake, it would have blended in with the lake’s topography, adding an extra rounded landmass to the already ten islands in the lake.
 The idea of an island at the center of the spiral was to be maintained throughout the many revisions the project underwent until nearly the end.

-However, the spiral was always the main agenda.
+However, the spiral was always the main plan.
 Before the start of construction, Smithson spent a few weeks in Utah exploring the ideal site to construct his Earthwork.
 On March 10th, he finally submitted a Special Use Lease Application to the Division of State Lands at the Capitol Building in Salt Lake City.
 Part of the letter read:

 “I am repeatedly submitting our…Special Use Lease Application for a period of twenty (20) years, and the total area will be approximately ten (10) acres.
 I offer $10.00 per-acre-per-annum rental totaling $100.00 per year.”

 The letter also had an artistic intent:

 This project will resemble a jetty in the shape of a spiral.
 The structure will be made of rock and gravel.
 The purpose of placing the rock on the mudflat area will be to induce salt crystals on the rock and gravel as incrustations that will develop over a period of time.
 This will contrast with the red color of the water.
 Its purpose is purely aesthetic, and it can be viewed from an airplane or the road.

 – Robert Smithson Papers, Archives of American Art, roll 3833, frame 90.